ale0440/BankingApp/README.md

 -> Make transfers with other users (send or request)

--> See the transactions history
+-> See the transactions history (hovering the mouse cursor over the transfer text will reveal more information about it - date and payment details -)

 -> See the card details which are available for 15 seconds preview only (cvv, card number)